infor-design/enterprise/README.md

     3. Test for Keyboard against http://access.aol.com/dhtml-style-guide-working-group/
     4. Test with screen readers (voice over, nvda and jaws), If only one Jaws is most critical [Jaws](http://www.freedomscientific.com/Products/Blindness/JAWS) can be downloaded and used for 40 minutes before a reboot.
 It runs on windows and works best on newer IE browsers.
 This is the primary screen reader to learn and test.
+     Secondary Screen readers are [Voice over](https://www.apple.com/voiceover/info/guide/) for use on IOS and Mac and [NVDA](http://www.nvaccess.org/) for use in windows Firefox.
 - Any issues or inconsistencies would be reported to http://jira.infor.com/browse/HFC
 - Create Selenium (Javascript based) scripts or similar tests (see tests folder in git project)
 - Help contribute to questions on Jira and make test examples to test different scenarios like the current test examples.